 For locations and website links to businesses listed below, see our maps & listings section.

-Barnacles (19 Temple Lane), dorm beds for as little as 10 euros/night at pleasant Temple Bar hostel.
+Barnacles (19 Temple Lane), dorm beds for as little as 10 euros/night at a pleasant Temple Bar hostel.
 Also with private rooms, double beds, en suite bathrooms, balconies, reasonable prices.
 Informal international backpacker mix, communal kitchen, 24-hour reception.
 The drawback: no guest visitors.

 The Clarence Hotel (6-8 Wellington Quay; 353-1-407-0800) comfortable general public hotel at Temple Bar beside the River Liffey - owned by Bono & Edge of U2.
 Cleaver Brunch Club leisurely afternoon Brunch Menu meals, Bottomless Mimosas and resident DJ at their Cleaver East Restaurant.